Manjistha Health Benefits: The Dos and Don’ts of Using the Herb

 According to Ayurveda, Manjistha has Tikta (bitter), Kashaya (astringent) and Madhura (sweet) Rasa.
 It demonstrates Guru (heavy) and Rooksha (dry) qualities and is known to have a hot potency or Ushna Virya.

-Given these characteristics, Manjistha helps pacify Pitta and Kapha Dosha and slightly aggravate Vata Dosha in the body.
+Given these characteristics, the Manjistha plant helps pacify Pitta and Kapha Dosha and slightly aggravate Vata Dosha in the body.
+Manjistha health benefits are many.
 It is known as one of the best Pitta pacifiers in Ayurveda, and therefore, is vastly used in the treatment of many skin and eye disorders.

 These properties also showcase these effects on the body: Varnya (improvement in skin quality and complexion), Jvara Hara (fever), Dahajit (relief in burning sensation), Vishaghna (blood purification and detoxification), Shotha (inflammation relief) and Raktatisara (treatment of diarrhoea and bleeding).